GrimTheReaper/gitgazer/README.md

 ## Requirements:
 - Golang >1.8

-This uses no additional packages to what is provided in Golang.
+There are no additional packages used, only what comes with Golang.

 Please clone the project to:
 `$GOPATH/src/github.com/grimthereaper/gitgazer`